-Simon Smith tutors the Removes.
+Simon Smith tutors in the sixth form.
 As well as being a tutor in Bartle Frere, he is the Deputy Head (Academic), teaches History and Haileybury Horizons.
-When he is not teaching, he assists with the coaching of football, working on his Masters Degree in Educational Leadership and fretting over the future of Sunderland Football Club.
-He is married to Karen, has a daughter Niamh and son, Jamie, currently in Lower School.
+When he is not teaching, he assists with the coaching of football, working on his Masters’ Degree in Educational Leadership and fretting over the future of Sunderland Football Club.
+He is married to Karen, has a daughter Niamh and son, Jamie.

 Kathryn Bond is married to Ed.
 She worked for many years at ICBI producing global energy events but now has her hands full with their three boys, Sam, Alex and Matthew.
 She still finds the time to play hockey for Broxbourne Ladies 1st XI.

 Sam Bond is aged 6.
 He enjoys reading, ball sports and any form of active play!

 Alex Bond is aged 4.
 He is a bit of a naturalist, likes horses, and active play!